mskian/cricket-api/README.md

 This is an unofficial API and not Linked or Partnered with Any Brands/Company.

+> Recently we shutdown our Free API Server due to bulk API Calls Personally we Suggest you to Self Host this API on your server - instant Deploy on Vercel and Heroku - <https://github.com/mskian/cri-deploy#free-deploy->

 ## How it Works? 🤔

 We are just fetching the data from Cricbuzz using PHP cURL `preg_match` and `preg_math_all`.
 It's kind of scraping but we are not storing any data or link in our end.